 As a macroprudential authority in Ukraine, the National Bank of Ukraine (NBU) promotes financial stability, including the stability of the banking system, provided that this does not impede the achievement of price stability.
-Its powers include the identification and monitoring of the buildup of systemic risks, and the selection and introduction of macroprudential regulatory measures if the situation requires it.
+Its powers include the identification and monitoring of the buildup of systemic

-1 The authors thank the Bilateral Assistance and Capacity Building for Central Banks (BCC) programme for supporting this research.
+&lt;sup>1 The authors thank the Bilateral Assistance and Capacity Building for Central Banks (BCC) programme for supporting this research.
 The BCC programme is funded by Swiss State Secretariat for Economic Affairs (SECO) and implemented by The Graduate Institute, Geneva.
 The views expressed in this paper are solely those of the authors and do not necessarily reflect those of the National Bank of Ukraine.